jMarkP/Authlogic-Rails-3-Example/README.md

 	      features/authlogic.feature:6:in `When I log in as "Tony" with password "pass"'

 Cool, the first step passes.
 But how do we log in?

+## 4. User Session model

+We'll be generating a new model, UserSession, which will control sessions of users, so let's add the first missing cucumber step definition to test this.
+Create this in `./features/step_definitions/authlogic_steps.rb`:

+    When /^I log in as "([^"]*)" with password "([^"]*)"$/ do |login, password|
+	  UserSession.create(:login => login, :password => password, :remember_me => true)
+	end

+Cucumber tells us we need a UserSession class.
+So let's create it!

+Generate a new model for UserSession using the Authlogic generator:

+    $ rails generate authlogic:session UserSession

+Now cucumber tells us:

+    You must activate the Authlogic::Session::Base.controller with a controller object before creating objects (Authlogic::Session::Activation::NotActivatedError)

+OK, so we need a session controller.

+## 5. Session controller

+**TODO**